 As fleets grow, they often lose the small-business mindset that worked for them early on.
 Some enterprise fleets are going back to basics, and it’s paying off.

 2. Using technology to attract the next generation of construction workers

 Construction firms are using technology to work smarter and faster.
 As they set out to attract younger talent, tech is helping them do it.

-“Drivers are more than a driver ID,” says one recruiting professional.
+“Drivers are more than a driver ID,” says one recruitment professional.
 The key is to make them feel like it.